 In addition to the castle office’s duties as notary, it also served as the office of the castle court.
 After an appeal had been made, the legal briefs were passed to the castle court, which conducted an investigation and passed on its finding to the court.
 For example, after the second destruction of the Brog, an agent of the office accompanied the beadle (woźny grodzki) in order to inspect the scene of the riot and to estimate the damages.
-The agents of the office were responsible for recording testimony, issuing an official stamp, and delivering summons to an investigation or a courtroom.
+The agents of the office were responsible for recording testimony, issuing and delivering summons to an investigation or a courtroom.
 At times they also took part in initiating an investigation as representatives of one side or the other.
-For example, an agent of the castle by the name of Paweł Strzeszkowski accompanied the inspection of the crime scene in 1579 and subsequently presented a complaint to the castle office in the name of the Protestant community against the students.
+For example, a castle clerk by the name of Paweł Strzeszkowski accompanied the inspection of the crime scene in 1579 and subsequently presented to the castle office a complaint against the students in the name of the Protestant community.
 By doing so he increased the involvement of the castle office in the restoration of justice.

 There were advantages to the castle court which the Protestants exploited in their pursuit of legal redress.
 First of all, it was the court of the nobility which, according to the Polish legal system, was governed by a rather arbitrary law "actor sequitur forum rei."
 It acted according to the Law of the Land and dealt primarily with cases in which the accused were from the noble class or the crime was a violation of the four laws of the Grod.
-This was a high court its judgments were made in the name of the king and there was no option of appeal.
+This was a high court and, since its judgments were made in the name of the king, there was no option of appeal.
 At the head of this court stood the starost – a nobleman who served as the representative of the king in his city and was responsible for public order and security.
 The castle court was the highest police authority in the royal city.
 It possessed power of the sword and was responsible for carrying out legal decrees of various courts.
 This court had the authority to summon people from other jurisdictions, such as citizens of the city.
-In addition, practically speaking, the court was one of the highest courts in the period under discussion.
-Appealing to it guaranteed an acceptable and relatively speedy legal process, one which included an investigation based on inspection of injuries by the court beadle, taking of testimony, and the keeping of records in the castle books.
+In addition, practically speaking, the castle court was one of the more efficient courts in the period under discussion.
+Appealing to it guaranteed a thorough, well-documented, and relatively speedy legal process..
 In light of these advantages, it is no surprise that the Protestant nobles conducted part of their struggle for justice in this court.
-They understood and explained the events as a violation of public order and public peace, crimes that fell under the jurisdiction of the castle court.
+They understood and explained the traumatic events as a violation of public order and peace, which fell under the jurisdiction of the castle court.